NLog/NLog/README.md

 How to build
 ---
-Use Visual Studio 2019 and open the solution 'NLog.sln'.
+Use Visual Studio 2022 (or later) to open the solution 'NLog.sln'.

 For building in the cloud we use:
 - AppVeyor for Windows- and Linux-builds